 We’re here to share the most comfortable and cute walking shoes for travel.
 The following is a collection of our most reliable shoes we put to the test.

 Travelers spend a lot of time on their feet.
 This should not be a surprise as it’s the best way to explore a new city.
 It’s the first thing we do in any new destination, whether we’re exploring Taipei, New York City, or Florence.

 However, the wrong shoes can leave you with blisters and aching feet.
-A lot of people believe you have to sacrifice fashion for comfort, but these comfortable walking shoes all look good and will make happy feet.
+Many believe you must sacrifice fashion for comfort, but these comfortable walking shoes all look good and will leave your happy feet.

-We’ve taken a selection of sneakers, slip-ons, flats, running shoes and sandals all that fill the best of the best walking shoes for women.
-You can expect stylish looks, substantial arch support, and soles that will stand up to travel.
-If you’re off to a more adventurous destination, check out our post on the best women’s travel shoes that includes boots for hiking, winter, and style.
+We’ve taken a selection of sneakers, slip-on flats, running shoes, and sandals, all of which make up the best walking shoes for women.
+You can expect stylish looks, substantial arch support, and soles that stand up to travel.
+If you’re off to a more adventurous destination, check out our post on the best women’s travel shoes, including hiking, winter, and style boots.

 Allbirds Wool Runners

 Style: Sneaker | Material: Wool And Sugarcane Foam | Avg.
 Price: $110

 If you’re shopping for a new pair of travel shoes, you’ve likely come across Allbirds Wool Runners on the internet.
 They’ve billed themselves as the most comfortable shoes in the world, made to fight odor, be worn without socks, and handle the demands of travel exceptionally.
 Those are all tall claims.